A WordPress Plugins Guide For Entrepreneurs

 USD $29.95/yr + GST Personal Plan (Auto Renews) 1 Site

-Perfmatters is an alternative to WP Rocket.
-Both plugins offer features to improve page speed, & cross over in areas like lazy loading images, Java script & CSS optimisation.
+Both plugins offer features to improve page speed & cross over in areas like lazy loading images, Java script & CSS optimisation.

-I use this for general cleanup, e.g. disable emojis & dashicons, remove WP version metatag, remove RSS feed links, remove REST API link & remove filter global styles.
+I use this for general clean-up, e.g. to disable emojis & dashicons, & to remove WP version metatag, RSS feed links, REST API link, & filter global styles.

-This is a good choice for image, script, & CSS optimisation for better page loading speed, if you’re not using WP Rocket.
+This is a great choice for image, script, & CSS optimisation, if you’re not using WP Rocket.

-Tip: Get Perfmatters to improve your CWVs, if youโre not hosting with Rocket.net (with WP Rocket bonus), or you have 3 sites (USD $59.95/yr).
+Tip: Get Perfmatters to improve Google CWVs, if not using WP Rocket & hosting with Rocket.net, or you have 3 sites (USD $59.95/yr).
+Bare-Ess-08

 Website Aesthetics (Admin)

-These two plugins improve my WordPress admin, with folders & columns for better organisation.
+My WordPress Plugins guide ends with two plugins that improve my WP dashboard admin, with folders & columns for better organisation.

 Happy Files Pro (Paid)